Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

-where the relation $\frac{d}{dL} = \lambda_1 (1 - \xi) \frac{d}{d\xi}$ has been employed.
-The binomial distribution, denoted by $\mathrm{B}(A, k, \xi)$, is the probability of obtaining exactly $k$ disintegrations (successes) out of $n$ independent trials.
-This is a consequence of the regularity of the cascade.
-The constancy of the interaction rate per nucleon, $\lambda_1$, implies that nuclear effects are negligible, and thus, the cascade is insensitive to the specific nuclei involved.
-The factors $\frac{k}{\xi}$, $\frac{A-k+1}{1-\xi}$ result from the change of differential variable in the density, and the arbitrary choice of the ``success'' probability $\xi$, $1-\xi$.
+where the relation $\frac{d}{dL} = \lambda_1 (1 - \xi) \frac{d}{d\xi}$ is used.
+The binomial distribution, denoted by $\mathrm{B}(A, k, \xi)$, is the probability of obtaining $k$ disintegrations (successes) out of $A$ independent trials.
+This is a consequence of the regularity of the cascade: the constancy of the interaction rate per nucleon, $\lambda_1$, implies that nuclear effects are negligible and that the cascade is insensitive to the specific nuclei involved.
+The factors $\frac{k}{\xi}$, $\frac{A-k+1}{1-\xi}$ result from the change of differential variable in the density and the arbitrary choice of the ``success'' probability, $\xi$ or $1-\xi$.

-Equation~\ref{eq:kan_density} is also equivalent to the beta distribution $\mathcal{B}(\alpha, \beta)$ with parameters $(\alpha=k, \beta=A-k+1)$ which has defined expressions for the moments, from which trivial relations for the RSeCs are obtained (see Table~\ref{tab:moments}).

-Given the previous expressions, the distribution for a specified initial composition, represented by the set of fractions $\{C_i\}=\{\eta_i, A_i\}$ (where the fractions $\eta_i$ add up to one) can be constructed as a linear combination of the distributions for each initial mass:
+Equation~\ref{eq:kan_density} is also equivalent to the beta distribution $\mathcal{B}(\alpha, \beta)$ with parameters $(\alpha=k, \beta=A-k+1)$ and defined expressions for the moments from which trivial relations for the RSeCs can be obtained (see Table~\ref{tab:moments}).
+Given the previous expressions, the distribution for a specified initial composition, represented by the set of fractions $\{C_i\}=\{\eta_i, A_i\}$, where the fractions $\eta_i$ add up to 1, can be constructed as a linear combination of the distributions for each initial mass,